Billikens LEAD: The Servant Leadership Experience at Saint Louis University

 This award, named after Father Paul Reinert, S.J., former University president and chancellor emeritus, recognizes a graduating student who has achieved a well-rounded record of experience and made outstanding contributions to community service and involvements during his/her year(s) at Saint Louis University.
 This is one of Saint Louis University's top honors for student involvement.

 Student Hall of Fame Award

 This recognition honors graduating students who have exemplified dedication and faithfulness to the mission and ideals of Saint Louis University through exceptional personal or professional accomplishment throughout their career at Saint Louis University.

 Mev Puleo Social Justice Award

 This award is named in honor of Mev Puleo, a 1985 graduate of Saint Louis University, who went on to become a successful photojournalist.
-Before her death in 1996, Mev’s work focused on the lives of the poor around the world.
-This award recognizes a student who has succeeded in bringing an awareness of social justice issues to others and has personally challenged her or himself to experience other cultures and lifestyles.
-The recipient of the Mev Puleo award is a student who embraces the diversity of identities that our community inspires, thereby espousing not only the values of Mev Puleo but also the tenets of the SLU Oath of Inclusion.
+Before her death in 1996, Mev’s work focused on the lives of the poor people around the world.
+This award recognizes a student who has succeeded in bringing an awareness of social justice issues to others and has personally challenged him or herself to experience other cultures and lifestyles.

 The Bill Nordmann Community Service Award